Davidchristy/ProjectTracker/README.md

         * Micro view: Title, type (based on color of card?)
         * Collapsed View: A title, todo date (if applied), and first 100 chars of long description
         * Full View: Everything?
+    * Users can edit the cards after they are made

 * Upload Documents
 * Sprint Boards